oracle-devrel/oci-generative-ai-jet-ui/K8S.md

 You need to be and administrator.

-> If not should should have enough privileges for OKE, Network, and Database services.
-Plus others like tenancy inspeact.
+> If not should have enough privileges for OKE, Network, and Database services.
+Plus others like tenancy inspect.
 See example:
 >
 > ```
 > Allow group 'Default'/'GroupName' to inspect tenancies in tenancy